stonemjs/create-stone/README.md

 # create-stone

-## Scaffolding Your First Vite Project
+## Scaffolding Your First Stone Project

 This tool allow you to quickly start a project from a basic template.